Abdus Salam: Religion

 Salam was an Ahmadi Muslim, who saw his religion as a fundamental part of his scientific work.
-He once wrote that "the Holy Quran enjoins us to reflect on the verities of Allah's created laws of nature; however, that our generation has been privileged to glimpse a part of His design is a bounty and a grace for which I render thanks with a humble heart."During his acceptance speech for the Nobel Prize in Physics, Salam quoted verses from the Quran and stated:
+He once wrote that "the Holy Quran enjoins us to reflect on the verities of Allah's created laws of nature; however, that our generation has been privileged to glimpse a part of His design is a bounty and a grace for which I render thanks with a humble heart."
+During his acceptance speech for the Nobel Prize in Physics, Salam quoted verses from the Quran and stated:

 In 1974, the Pakistan parliament made the Second Amendment to the Constitution of Pakistan that declared Ahmadis to be non-Muslim.
 In protest, Salam left Pakistan for London.
 After his departure, he did not completely cut his ties to Pakistan, and kept a close association with the Theoretical Physics Group as well as academic scientists from the Pakistan Atomic Energy Commission.

 Death

 Abdus Salam died on 21 November 1996 at the age of 70 in Oxford, England, from progressive supranuclear palsy.
 His body was returned to Pakistan and kept in Darul Ziafat, where some 13,000 men and women visited to pay their last respects.
 Approximately 30,000 people attended his funeral prayers.

-Salam was buried in Bahishti Maqbara, a cemetery established by the Ahmadiyya Community at Rabwah, Punjab, Pakistan, next to his parents' graves.
+Salam was buried in Bahishti Maqbara, a cemetery established by the Ahmadiyya Muslim Community at Rabwah, Punjab, Pakistan, next to his parents' graves.
 The epitaph on his tomb initially read "First Muslim Nobel Laureate".
 The Pakistani government removed "Muslim" and left only his name on the headstone.
 They are the only nation to officially declare that Ahmadis are non-Muslim.
 The word "Muslim" was initially obscured on the orders of a local magistrate before moving to the national level.
 Under Ordinance XX of 1984, being an Ahmadi, he was considered a non-Muslim according to the definition provided in the Second Amendment to the Constitution of Pakistan.